-Retreats and Evening Programs for Poetry and Spiritual Growth
+Retreats and Shorter Programs for Poetry and Spiritual Growth

-Based on the topic, and your group’s needs, your experience may include:
+Based on the topic and your group’s needs, the experience may include:

 - Poetry readings and discussion

 - Guided imagery

 Kim offers the topics below, which can be structured as evening sessions, half-day mini-retreats, or full-day or weekend retreats.